ChienKangLu/Multimedia-System-Projects/README.md

 # Multimedia-System-Reports
 This is my homeworks and final project of Multimedia-System-Reports.
 Bezier Curve and Fractal is implemented by recursive way.
-The final project about **morphing** is implemented by following the algorithm from **Feture-Based Image Metamorphosis** which is proposed by Beir et al in 1992.
+The final project about **morphing** is implemented by following the algorithm proposed by Beir et al in 1992.

 ## Impelmentation
 + Java